pzerger/cisspexamcram/Homework.md

 ### WEEK 8 (DOMAIN 8) - August 28, 2025

 This domain focuses on software development security, which is unfamiliar territory for many CISSP candidates.
-I intentionally tried to weave real-world anecdotes into this weeks lecture to provide additional context.
+I intentionally tried to weave real-world anecdotes into this week's lecture to provide additional context.

 **Session replay:** Video available [HERE](https://youtu.be/FHAipmc2ZU4)